-Before the introduction of the prognostic cloud scheme (see Chapter 7 'Clouds and large-scale precipitation') water detrained from convection $(D{up}l{up})$ was evaporated instantaneously.
-However with the prognostic cloud scheme, water detrained from convection is a source of cloud mass increasing the water content of clouds.
-In addition to the detrainment of cloud condensate (liquid and ice), with Cy43r3 we also include the detrainment of the precipitating species (rain and snow)
+Before the introduction of the prognostic cloud scheme (see Chapter 7 'Clouds and large-scale precipitation') water detrained from convection $(D{\rm up}l{\rm up})$ was evaporated instantaneously.
+However with the prognostic cloud scheme, water detrained from convection is a source of cloud mass, increasing the water content of clouds, while the environmental mass flux subsidence is a sink term.
+With Cy43r3 we also include sources/sinks for the precipitating species (rain and snow)